-Notices regarding the solicitation "Research and Evaluation on the Police Response to Homelessness, Fiscal Year 2021"
+Notices regarding the solicitation "Tribal-Researcher Capacity-Building Grants Solicitation, Fiscal Year 2021"

 March 3, 2021: A separate project management plan is not required.
 However, the discussion of capabilities and competencies in the main body of the proposal narrative should outline the management plan and organization that connects the goals and objectives of the project.